Arthur Dent: Arthur's "death"

 Arthur dies in the fifth installment of the book series, Mostly Harmless, in a club called Beta (owned by Stavro Mueller) when the Earth and all its duplicates are seemingly destroyed by the Grebulons.
 Adams frequently expressed his disdain for this ending in retrospect, claiming that it was too depressing and came about as the result of him having a bad year.

 In the radio series, Arthur is saved by the Babel Fish, which can teleport itself, along with its carrier, out of danger.
 Arthur and the others who died in the books are instead teleported by their Babel Fishes to somewhere safer than Sector ZZ9 Plural Z Alpha.
 This is also used in Trillian's dream sequence, as the reason for their escape.

 In And Another Thing..., written by Eoin Colfer, Arthur is put into a dream sequence (presumably referring to the epilogue of the radio series) and then frozen in time by the Guide Mk.2, allowing him to experience decades of life on a peaceful beach.
-The Guides batteries soon run out, however, so all the main characters are re-awakened on the exploding Earth, at the exact point where Mostly Harmless left off.
+The Guide's batteries soon run out, however, so all the main characters are re-awakened on the exploding Earth, at the exact point where Mostly Harmless left off.
 Zaphod then rescues them in the Heart of Gold.
 All alternative Arthurs are killed.
 In the end, Arthur travels through hyperspace on an interstellar passenger ship; he looks to the seat next to him to find Fenchurch sitting there talking to him, but he fades out of her dimension and into a new one.
 Materializing on the beach from his dream, he looks into the sky and discovers that the Vogons are on their way to destroy this planet.